brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I build websites and have been doing so for around two decades.

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/)".
-The somewhat *fuzzy* intersection between design and back-end engineering.
+The somewhat broad and *fuzzy* intersection between design and back-end engineering.
 I find I’m well suited to and enjoy roles that balance the user & developer experiences, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
-My skill set is diverse, encompassing HTML, CSS, progressively enhanced JS, responsive design, Progressive Web Apps (**PWA**), Static Site Generation (**SSG**), web performance optimisation, and web accessibility.
+My skill set is diverse, encompassing HTML, CSS, JS *(progressively enhanced)*, responsive design, themeable design system configuration, Progressive Web Apps (**PWA**), Static Site Generation (**SSG**), web performance optimisation, and web accessibility.

 From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” utilising  Node.js, configuring an API, optimising a JavaScript bundler, as well as streamlining build and deployment processes to help improve frontend development efficiency.